Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 The back is also in Ferla fabric.

-This is a cut that you really appreciate here, because of its ease on the pelvis and thighs .
+This is a cut that you really like with us, because of its ease at the pelvis and thighs .

 And with the "soft tailoring" spirit of this suit, it's a perfect silhouette for our pants.

-As usual, there are tightening tabs on the side, and in terms of fit, it is exactly the same as our kimono suit pants .
+As usual, there are tightening tabs on the side, and in terms of fit, it's exactly the same as our kimono suit pants .

 Trouser tightening tab